6 Questions Your Veterinarian Will Ask

 By Dr. Bruce Little

 When you acquire a new pet, be it a puppy, kitten or a grown adult animal, it’s good practice to schedule a visit to a veterinarian as soon as possible.
-If you don’t have one yet, visit www.veterinarians.com to find an animal hospital close to you that can look after the health and well-being of the newly acquired addition to your family.
+If you don’t have one yet, get connected to a local veterinarian who can look after the health and well-being of the newly acquired addition to your family.
 Veterinary visits serve many purposes in advising pet families about responsible pet ownership.
 It’s best to introduce your pet to the veterinarian early-on, so a record of all health issues can be addressed at the outset of your relationship with your new pet.

 To help you be as prepared as possible for this first visit, here are some questions the veterinarian and hospital staff may ask.